Sunnyc317/CannedProject/README.md

 # CannedProject
-This is a web page that presents trending podcasts and allow users to create their favourite list of podcasts.
+This is a web page that presents trending podcasts and allow users to review and create their favourite list of podcasts.

 ### Here are some screenshot of our website, Canned Pods
 <p float="left">